osism/release/doc/source/index.rst

 Release 5.0.0 is currently under development.

-The next available pre-release will be 5.0.0a.
+The latest available pre-release is 5.0.0b.

 Release notes
 =============